 They're a recently launched start-up company, but their offerings are pretty intriguing – attempting to make banking simpler, easier and more organized.

 I touched on Simple in a recent post where I explored the phenomenon of private label banking and how a lot of the newer financial services companies are all using the same partner bank as their back end.
 Their customer facing presence is their brand and their software, while their banking back end is provided by a banking partner.
-Banks like PayPal, SmarterBank and others are all using the same banking partner as Simple, but Simple's software sets them apart.
+Banks like PayPal, SmarterBank and others have all used the same banking partner as Simple in the past, but Simple’s software sets them apart.

 UPDATE February 2021: Simple has announced that they are closing their doors and will shut down operations in 2021.
 Accounts can no longer be opened with the bank and existing customers will have their accounts transferred and serviced by BBVA.